Healthy Homes Assessment Fernhill

 Insulation Fernhill

-The insulation of the ceiling and underfloor is required in all rental homes since 1 July 2019.
-Property managers and landlords should make sure that the insulation meets the new standard.
-In certain situations, the old ceiling insulation as well as insulation within the sub floor space may need to be filled with or replaced.
+The insulation of the ceiling and underfloor is a requirement to all rental houses since July 1, 2019.
+All landlords and property managers are required to ensure that the insulation meets the new quality.
+In some instances, old ceiling insulation as well as insulation within the subfloor space may require to be topped up or replaced.

-A house that is well-insulated can reduce condensation and reduce the chances of mould and dampness, as well as making more easy to the home to hold heat.
+A properly insulated home will reduce the risk of condensation and reduce the chances of mould and damp, as well as making much easier to the household to hold warmth.

-The "R" stands for thermal resistance, and is a measure of how well the insulation can withstand heat flow.
+The "R" is a symbol for thermal resistance, and is a measure of how well the insulation is able to resist heat flow.
 The more R-value is higher, the better the insulation.

 • Zone 1 - Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3